 Rich people in the 20th Century

+In the 20th century Britain remained a very unequal society with a huge gulf between the rich and the poor.
+A small minority of the population owned most of the country's wealth.
 However the divides between the upper class, middle class and working class became less obvious.
 In the early 20th century only a small minority could afford goods like telephones, cars and washing machines.
 In the late 20th century Britain became an affluent society and consumer goods became common.
-Furthermore in the past it was usually possible to tell somebodys class by their clothes.
+Furthermore in the past it was usually possible to tell somebody's class by their clothes.
 In the late 20th century it became much more difficult as the clothes of ordinary people greatly improved.

+Opportunities in the late 20th century Britain were certainly not equal.
+However it was much easier for people from a relatively humble background to become rich.
 During the 20th century the traditional pastimes of the rich continued such as yachting and horse racing at Ascot.
 The children of the rich still attend public schools.

-A history of poverty
+A brief history of poverty

-A history of English society
+A brief history of English society

-A history of games
+A brief history of games